mikeerickson/nptemplating-docs/docs/templating-modules/time-module.md

 ## Methods
 > namespace: `time`

-The following are the methods available in the Time Module, and they can be used in any `np.Templating` template, no additional configuration is required.
+The following are the methods available in the Time Module, and they can be used in any `np.Templating` template, no additional configuration required.

 *****